Azure-Samples/azureai-assistant-tool/README.md

 ### Step 2: Install Python

-Azure AI Assistant tool requires Python >= 3.8 on your system.
+The Azure AI Assistant tool requires Python >= 3.8 on your system.
 You can download Python from [the official website](https://www.python.org/downloads/).
 Latest stable Python version is recommended.

 Create a new Python virtual environment.
 Virtual environment is recommended for safe install the SDK packages: